handiniwijaya/notes-app-backend/README.md

-# hapi-nodejs-backend
+# NOTES-APP-BACKEND
-first try make backend app with js
+make with javaScript